 SEAC acknowledges the necessity for these derogations and finds the Dossier Submitter’s reasoning to be sound.

 During the consultation, stakeholders from the (rubber) infill industry (tyre recyclers, pitch manufacturers) as well its downstream users indicated that a full ban of infill material, which is covered by the microplastics definition, is not proportionate in their view.
-The Dossier Submitter performed an assessment based on the information submitted in the Annex XV report consultation and concluded that a derogation (under the condition that specific risk management measures are implemented) or specific transitional arrangements (prior to a ban taking effect) warranted.
-SEAC finds this to be justified.
+The Dossier Submitter performed an assessment based on the information submitted in the Annex XV report consultation and concluded that a derogation (under the condition that specific risk management measures are implemented) or specific transitional arrangements (prior to a ban taking effect) are warranted.
+As is detailed further down in this opinion, SEAC finds this to be justified.

 SEAC considers that the approach taken by the Dossier Submitter is reasoned and well-founded.
 It allows immediate action to be taken where that action would be most effective and the collection of information to inform the assessment of possible future action.
 Since the Commission wished to focus on consumer and professional uses of microplastics, the Dossier Submitter did not propose to ban any industrial uses.
 In this respect, SEAC notes that there is information on releases of intentionally added microplastics for some industrial uses, indicating that further action on these uses may be appropriate.
 SEAC supports the instructions for use and reporting requirements to inform possible future action in this regard.

 SEAC also supports the approach taken for setting different transitional periods for different product groups balancing the need to provide stakeholders with sufficient time to implement the proposed restriction and the objective to minimise emissions and impacts on the environment.
-SEAC considers most of the proposed transitional periods as a reasonable timeframe for implementation of the restriction.
-The Committee based this conclusion on the analysis performed by the Dossier Submitter in regard to the availability of alternatives, the need for reducing microplastics emissions and the costs to society.
-SEAC also took into consideration comments received during the consultation and, where relevant, reflects these comments and SEAC’s own considerations in the analysis of the transitional periods (see key elements section).
+SEAC considers the proposed transitional periods generally as a reasonable timeframe for implementation of the restriction.
+The Committee based this conclusion on the analysis performed by the Dossier Submitter in regard to the availability of alternatives, the need for reducing microplastics emissions, and the expected costs to society.
+SEAC also took into consideration comments received during the Annex XV report and SEAC draft opinion consultations and, where relevant, reflects these comments and SEAC’s own considerations in the analysis of the transitional periods (see key elements section).

 RMO analysis

 The majority of the possible risk management options (RMOs) discussed by the Dossier Submitter are variations of different REACH restrictions: restricting all uses without any derogations or transitional periods, restricting specific uses only, restricting specific polymer types used as microplastics, or adjusting the size characteristics of the microplastic definition.
 SEAC agrees with the Dossier Submitter’s reasoning for rejecting these options.
-Some would indeed be less proportional and/or practical in comparison with the proposed restriction; others would have been (significantly) less effective in terms of risk reduction.
+Some would indeed be less proportionate and/or less practical in comparison with the proposed restriction; others would have been (significantly) less effective in terms of risk reduction.
 While SEAC agrees that the discarded RMOs are less appropriate and acknowledges that the Dossier Submitter was thorough in identifying different possible RMOs, the Committee considers that their assessment was rather concise and sometimes lacked well elaborated justification (see key elements section).